How are spot prices determined?

 OTC trading is done on the telephone or via a dealer's proprietary trading platform software.
 Just like your transaction with a coin dealer, the amount dealt and the spot price agreed is not public.

-This means that it is often hard to ‘pin down’ the OTC spot price given the opaque nature of the market.
-Considering this, precious metal dealers commonly use a service like Reuters or Bloomberg as an indicator of where the spot price is.
+This means that it is often hard to ‘pin down’ the OTC spot price given the nature of the market.
+Considering this, precious metal dealers commonly use a service like Reuters or Bloomberg as an indicator of where the spot price is or can rely on LBMA daily London Fix prices.

 This spot price is updated by the bullion desks of the big banks and is, in effect, a bulletin board or forum where these banks can publish their prices.
 However, unlike a stock market, it is not a commitment to deal at those prices (but generally one can).